Replacement player: Toronto Triumph – 2011

 Twenty of the 26 players on the Lingerie Football League's Toronto Triumph—including team captain Krista Ford—quit the team after its first game in 2011, citing numerous complaints, including injury concerns, incompetent coaching, and league management.
 The mass exodus left only starting quarterback Donna Paul and five other players still on the team.
 The Triumph added 10 replacement players to their roster to finish out the season.

 Arena Football League – 2012

 The Arena Football League Players Union voted to go on strike on March 9, 2012, the same day as they were scheduled to begin the 2012 season.
 However, the strike only lasted for six hours and only affected the season opener between the Pittsburgh Power and Orlando Predators.
 For that game, about 20 of the 25 players were replacement players, but some regulars returned in the game during the second quarter.
 The regular players returned for the rest of the 2012 season.

+Norway national football team – 2020

+During the 2020–21 UEFA Nations League B while preparing for 2 away matches against Romania and Austria, the Norway member Omar Elabdellaoui tested positive for COVID-19 on 13 November 2020.
+Under Norwegian government rules at the time, this meant the entire squad he had been practicing with were banned from travelling to other countries while in quarantine.

+Norway had to forfeit their match against Romania 2 days later, but hastily set up a replacement squad (known locally as Nødlandslaget at the time) with an entirely different squad where every single player and coach had been replaced in time for the match against Austria on 18 November 2020, which they drew 1-1 after conceding a goal in injury time.
+They missed out on a win that would've seen them promoted to the 2022–23 UEFA Nations League A, but were nevertheless applauded for their effort back in Norway.